-A bustling city, brightly coloured, historic buildings all around.
+Bustling cities, brightly coloured, historic buildings all around.
 Wide open spaces, houses painted deep red and sailboats gliding by.
 Locals sipping coffee, sharing a laugh, surrounded by lush greenery.
 Multi-billion dollar tech companies, innovators, and unicorns.
-Sweden is a unique mix of things and a visit here is not just about seeing the history or eating the food, it’s about experiencing a way of life, immersing yourself in an idealistic culture where equality is valued and the future is now.
+Sweden is a unique mix of all of these things and a visit here is not just about seeing the history or eating the food, it’s about experiencing a way of life, immersing yourself in an idealistic culture where equality is valued and the future is now.
 If you’re thinking of visiting Sweden, planning or trip or just looking for travel inspiration, here’s my insight on the things you absolutely need to know before you go!

 1. Coffee is life